Skip to content

 Getting Started Overview

-Welcome to Kraken Applications!
-This guide will help you understand the fundamentals of deploying applications using Kraken's infrastructure automation platform.
+Welcome to Fleet Manager Applications!
+This guide will help you understand the fundamentals of deploying applications using Fleet Manager.

 What You'll Learn